ru4ls/ComfyUI_Qwen_Image/README.md

 1. Add the "Qwen Image-to-Image Editor" node to your workflow
 2. Connect an image input
 3. Provide a text instruction for editing and set region
-4. Optionally connect a mask image
+4. Execute the node
-5. Execute the node
+5. The node now outputs both the edited image and its URL

-6. The node now outputs both the edited image and its URL
+Note: Mask functionality has been removed as the DashScope qwen-image-edit API does not support masks in the content array.

 ## Node Parameters